 Let the Carnauba Body Wax dry for around a minute, till it forms a light, dry haze.
 Remove it with a folded orange edged Big Softie microfibre cloth (to the low pile side).
 Do a final, close inspection of the car to ensure all the residue is buffed away, then tidy up any remaining residue with a final wipe of the Big Softie cloth, folded into quarters to the higher pile, plush side.

 With our Carnauba Body Wax being more organic, it will take a few hours for its layer to fully harden and cure.
 So we recommend waiting 2 hours in the summer months and 3 to 4 months if it’s colder or wet before applying Fully Slick.

-Fully Slick gets applied with 2 Drop Bear cloths.
-Spray the Fully Slick straight into 1 Drop Bear, wipe over the surface of the paint one section at a time (half a bonnet or so), then with the second Drop Bear cloth, buff off any residue as you go.
+Fully Slick gets applied with 2 Drop Bear or Big Softie cloths.
+Spray the Fully Slick straight into 1 Drop Bear or Big Softie cloth, wipe over the surface of the paint one section at a time (half a bonnet or so), then with the second Drop Bear or Big Softie cloth, buff off any residue as you go.

 You can add multiple layers of Fully Slick with approximately 1 hour cure time between each coat.
 We find that two coats gives the very best shine and protection possible.

 Grab your other Big Softie cloth and fold it into quarters with the short pile side facing the outside.
 Spray 2-3 sprays only of the Naked Glass into the cloth, then lightly apply it to the glass and gently work it side to side, up and down, till you see it start to flash off.
 Turn your Big Softie to the high pile side of the cloth and give the glass a final buff for a perfect, streak free finish.